John-Abbott-College/6A6-Notes/labs/Lab3.md

 > `Preferences.Get("nameofthepreference", defaultvalue);`

 5. Get the preference of the theme to set the App theme inside the `AppShell.xaml.cs`
-6. Get the preference of the username and the user profile to set the username and profile picture inside the `ProfilePage.xaml.cs` and inside the `CommentsPage.xaml.cs`
+6. Get the preference of the username and the user profile to set the username and profile picture inside the `ProfilePage.xaml.cs` ~~and inside the `CommentsPage.xaml.cs`~~(removed 17-03-2025).

  **✨ Test your understanding** Is it possible to serialize an object inside the Preferences?

+**Optional Challenge**

+Hardcoding strings is not a good practice, especially since preferences are shared across multiple pages (e.g., Settings, ProfilePage).
+Additionally, adding new settings would require hardcoding new preference keys.
+You might also notice that pages do not always reload settings immediately.
+Can you propose a better way to store and retrieve user preferences without hardcoding keys while keeping Get/Set operations centralized?
+Ideally, your solution should use binding so that labels update automatically in one view when changed in the settings view.

 ## Exercise 4 - Reading an embedded file

 1. Create a text file and save it as  `Files/InfoText.txt`, we will use it as an embedded file.

+   > Note: You can also synchronize your starter repo, I added a sample file.

 2. You can write a short description of the app or have Chat Gpt write some text.